Edirom/mei-metadata-toolkit/README.md

 ## Usage

-Simply copy the files `mei-dublin-core-validation.yml` and `mei-dublin-core-extraction.yml` into the `.github/workflows` directory of the GitHub repository of your Digital Music Edition (or other type of resource containing MEI files).
+Simply copy the following files (or a selection) into the `.github/workflows` directory of the GitHub repository of your Digital Music Edition (or other type of resource containing MEI files):

+* `mei-dublin-core-validation.yml` - Validation of Dublin Core compliance of MEI files within the project, also see section [Dublin Core Compliance of MEI](#dublin-core-compliance-of-mei)
+* `mei-dublin-core-extraction.yml` - Extraction of Dublin Core XML files from MEI files in the project, also see section [Dublin Core (DC) from MEI](#dublin-core-dc-from-mei)
+* `mei-citation-file-format-extraction.yml` - Extraction of a CITATION.cff from MEI files in the project, also see section [Citation File Format (CFF) from MEI](#citation-file-format-cff-from-mei)

-Inside the workflow files please adjust the action trigger and used branches to your settings.
+Inside the workflow files please adjust the action trigger and used branches to your preferred settings.

 The workflows will use the tools from this repository and search the complete repository for MEI files (files with `.xml` file ending and a `mei:mei` root element and a `@meiversion` attribute starting with "5").
 They then validate and convert those files with the schema and scripts described below.